Average-user/hydra-game/README.md

 ## How to use

-Use `leftclick` to select a node to chop off, scroll to om in or out, and `ctrl`+`leftclick` to drag the picture.
+Use `leftclick` to select a node to chop off, scroll to zoom in or out, and `ctrl`+`leftclick` to drag the picture.

 ## Installation